harshavardhan784/Drone-Security-Analyst-Agent/README.md

 - High scalability for adding new alert rules or detection models.
 - Easy to adapt from simulated to real drone telemetry feeds.
-- Fast debugging and prototyping through modular design.
+- Fast debugging and prototyping through MODULAR design.

 ---